anilabraham-IT/IntuneEDU/IntuneEDU/edu-settings-windows.md

 ## Windows Defender settings

 > [!NOTE]
-> Certain Windows Defender settings are available at the [tenant](what-are-tenants.md) level.
+> Certain Windows Defender settings are available at only the [tenant](what-are-tenants.md) level. //lenewsad Is this true?
+How can these be changed?

 |Setting|What it does|
 |---|---|